internetimagery/internetimagery.github.io/news/_posts/2014-03-14-click-timing.md

+---
-page_title: Click Timing in Maya
+title: Click Timing in Maya
--
-date: 14/03/14
--
-description:
+layout: post
+thumb: /img/posts/click_timing.jpg
+---
 Often when animating it's a good idea to tap out the 'beats' of a shot.
 Some even go so far as to record the tapping, bring it into Maya and move keys to correspond with the peaks on the soundbite.

 Sure you COULD do that.
-You know... if you're not lazy.
--
-title: Clicktime Maya script
--
-content:

-Often when animating it's a good idea to tap out the 'beats' of a shot.
-Some even go so far as to record the tapping, bring it into Maya and move keys to correspond with the peaks on the soundbite.

-Sure you COULD do that.
-You know... if you're not lazy.
+You know... if you're not lazy.<!-- more -->

 [But it has been said:](http://quoteinvestigator.com/2014/02/26/lazy-job/)